 Thanks to it being the home to a ferry dock and several marinas, Red Hook often appears to be a busy town – especially when you compare it to other very quiet destinations in the US Virgin Islands.
 Still, it remains the calmest of the top tourist destinations on St. Thomas.
 A stroll along the waterfront when it is open allows visitors a more peaceful view of the area, where they can take in views of the rolling hills, the red-tiles roofs of local restaurants and shops, and sailboats bobbing on the horizon.

-You will find a large selection of beaches to choose from in and around the area.
-Snorkeling is an option at several locations, if some members of your party are so inclined.
-Click on the name of each beach for a detailed review of that particular location.
+You will find several beaches to enjoy in and around the area.
+Snorkeling is an option at some locations, for vacationers who are so inclined.
+You can click on the name of each beach for more information concerning that part of the coast.

-One beach where you may find people snorkeling is Vessup Bay.
+A beach scene with snorkeling is Vessup Bay.
 Vessup Bay offers a popular beach spot in the US Virgin Islands.
 Featuring views of the lush green hills and close proximity to the Yacht harbor, this narrow bay is a popular for beachgoers and boaters alike.

-Another good option for those who enjoy snorkeling is Great Bay Beach.
+Another top pick for those who enjoy snorkeling is Great Bay Beach.
 Known for its pristine white sands and calm surf, plus its picturesque surroundings, Great Bay Beach is one that is loved by tourists.
 If you think sustainability is important, you'll be pleased to hear that this beach had its Blue Flag Certification renewed in 2014, which means it is a very eco-friendly place.

 Secret Harbor: Palm trees line the shores, providing shade for guests at this beautiful beach at Secret Harbor.
 The waters are cool, calm, and refreshing, inviting guests to jump in and visit some of the great snorkeling areas along the rocks.